How to build resilience

 Self-compassion isn’t about self-pity, laziness, or putting self-care above relationships with others.
 Instead, it involves being kind to yourself and challenging your inner critic, while also building the courage to face difficult emotions.
 True self-compassion means responding to life’s challenges and managing emotions in a way that minimises unnecessary distress.
 It’s about striking a balance between self-care and actively engaging with life’s difficulties in a healthy way.

-For example, imagine you didn’t do well on an exam you really wanted to ace.
+For example, imagine you didn’t do well on an exam.
 Instead of turning to harsh self-criticism, try talking to yourself as you would to a friend—maybe reminding yourself that everyone has off days, and this one test doesn’t define your worth.
-Self-compassion here might mean giving yourself time to feel disappointed, then calmly figuring out what you could do differently next time.
-This approach can help you learn from challenges without becoming demoralised.
+Self-compassion means giving yourself time to feel disappointed, then calmly figuring out what you could do differently next time.
+This approach can help you learn from challenges without becoming disappointed in yourself.

 Learn from experience

-Reflect on past challenges, focusing on how you might have approached them and recognising any problematic behaviours or thought patterns you used to have.
+Reflect on past challenges, focusing on what you might have done differently and recognising any problematic behaviours or thought patterns you used to have.
 If you’ve managed to change these patterns in a beneficial way, identify the steps you took, the outcomes, and how you can apply those strategies to tackle any problematic behaviours that persist.
-Use these insights from past experiences to develop strategies for handling future difficulties more effectively.
+Learn from your experiences to help develop strategies for handling future difficulties more effectively.

 Expand your self-awareness